 Precise measurements of electrical charge were carried out by the French physicist Charles Coulomb in the 1780's using a device called a torsional balance measuring the force generated between two electrically charged objects.
 The results of Coulomb's work led to the development of a unit of electrical charge named in his honor, the coulomb.
 If two "point" objects (hypothetical objects having no appreciable surface area) were equally charged to a measure of 1 coulomb, and placed 1 meter (approximately 1 yard) apart, they would generate a force of about 9 billion newtons (approximately 2 billion pounds), either attracting or repelling depending on the types of charges involved.
+The operational definition of a coulomb as the unit of electrical charge (in terms of force generated between point charges) was found to be equal to an excess or deficiency of about 6,250,000,000,000,000,000,000 electrons.
+Or, stated in reverse terms, one electron has a charge of about 0.00000000000000000000016 coulombs.
+Being that one electron is the smallest known carrier of electric charge, this last figure of charge for the electron is defined as the elementary charge.

-It discovered much later that this "fluid" was actually composed of extremely small bits of matter called electrons, so named in honor of the ancient Greek word for amber: another material exhibiting charged properties when rubbed with cloth.
+It was discovered much later that this "fluid" was actually composed of extremely small bits of matter called electrons, so named in honor of the ancient Greek word for amber: another material exhibiting charged properties when rubbed with cloth.
 Experimentation has since revealed that all objects are composed of extremely small "building-blocks" known as atoms, and that these atoms are in turn composed of smaller components known as particles.
-The three fundamental particles comprising atoms are called protons, neutrons, and electrons.
+The three fundamental particles comprising most atoms are called protons, neutrons and electrons.
+Whilst the majority of atoms have a combination of protons, neutrons, and electrons, not all atoms have neutrons; an example is the protium isotope ($1H^1$) of hydrogen (Hydrogen-1) which is the lightest and most common form of hydrogen which only has one proton and one electron.
 Atoms are far too small to be seen, but if we could look at one, it might appear something like this: